Floer theory and reduced cohomology on open manifolds: Introduction

 We hasten to emphasize that this is assumption is made for definiteness only.
 The methods introduced herein are orthogonal to the usual questions of transversality and can be adapted to any regularization scheme.

-Fix a field $R$ and denote by $\Lambda_R$ the universal Novikov field and by $\Lambda_{R,\omega}$ the Novikov field associated with $\omega$.
-See \S\ref{SecDefHam}.
-We shall use the notation $\K$ to denote either $\Lambda_R$ or $\Lambda_{R,\omega}$. \textit{In the entire text, $\Lambda_R$ coefficients should be assumed by default whenever the coefficient field is not indicated in the notation.}
+Fix a field $R$ and denote by $\Lambda_R$ the universal Novikov field and by $\Lambda_{R,\omega}$ the Novikov field associated with $\omega$ (See \S\ref{SecDefHam}).
+We shall use the notation $\K$ to denote either $\Lambda_R$ or $\Lambda_{R,\omega}$.
+Note that $\K$ is a graded field.
+That is, a commutative even graded field in which every non-zero homogeneous element is invertible. \textit{In the entire text, $\Lambda_R$ coefficients should be assumed by default whenever the coefficient field is not indicated in the notation.}

-The precise statement of the main results requires some preparation.
-We therefore present first an informal statement which can be seen as the main theorem.
-In \S\ref{SecIntro2} we give an extended presentation and discussion. \begin{tm} To each proper lower semi-continuous Hamiltonian $H$ on $M$ which is bounded below, one can associate in a natural way a non-Archimedean $\K$-Banach space $\overline{HF}^*(H;\K)$ which specializes to (reduced) Floer cohomology when the latter is well defined.
-Given $H_1\leq H_2$ there is a functorial map

-Moreover, $\overline{HF}^*(H;\K)$ arises as the reduced cohomology of a certain Banach chain complex which is associated to $H$ up to an appropriate notion of quasi-isomorphism, and which specialize to the Floer chain complex when the latter is well defined. \end{tm} Theorem~\ref{TmA} is reformulated more precisely in \S\ref{SecIntro2} as Theorems~\ref{mainTmA} and ~\ref{tmUniExtFl}.
-Theorem~\ref{mainTmA} introduces a non-empty bidirected and symplectically invariant collection of Floer data, referred to as \textbf{dissipative Floer data}, for which the honest Floer differential and continuation maps are well defined.
-After introducing the notion of reduced cohomology, Theorem~\ref{tmUniExtFl} then extends the definition of Floer cohomology to the set $\mathcal{H}_{s.c.}$ of lower semi-continuous time dependent exhaustion functions on $M$ using continuity properties of reduced Floer cohomology and an algebraic limiting procedure from~\cite{abouzaidSeidel2010}.